From Attack to Protection: Leveraging Watermarking Attack Network for Advanced Add-on Watermarking: Watermarking Attack Network (WAN)

 \subsection{Loss Function}

 The proposed WAN is trained to reconstruct attacked images containing an inverted watermark bit while minimizing the visual quality degradation.
-To achieve this, we propose a customized loss as an objective function to train the WAN as follows: $\mathcal{L} = \lambda_{wa}\mathcal{L}_{wa} + \lambda_{c}\mathcal{L}_{c},$ where $\mathcal{L}_{wa}$ and $\mathcal{L}_{c}$ represent watermarking attack loss, which is devised to change an inserted bit and content loss to minimize visual degradation, respectively. $\lambda_{wa}$ and $\lambda_{c}$ indicate predefined weight terms for each loss.
+To achieve this, we propose a customized loss as an objective function to train the WAN as follows:

+where $\mathcal{L}_{wa}$ and $\mathcal{L}_{c}$ represent watermarking attack loss, which is devised to change an inserted bit and content loss to minimize visual degradation, respectively. $\lambda_{wa}$ and $\lambda_{c}$ indicate predefined weight terms for each loss.